What is preterm labor?

 Premature babies can have long-term health problems, as well.
 Generally, the more premature the baby, the more serious and long-lasting are the health problems.

 More babies are surviving even though they are born early and are very small.
-It is best to prevent preterm labor if possible.
+It's best to prevent preterm labor if possible.

 Prenatal care is important in finding problems and lifestyle factors that can increase the risks for preterm labor and birth.
 Here are ways to help prevent preterm labor: